 Time has come for new Medicare ID cards.
 The law requires Social Security numbers be removed from the cards by April 2019.
-The new cards will have a new number (called the Medicare Beneficiary Identifier (MBI)), to protect consumers from identity theft/fraud.
-Centers for Medicare and Medicaid Services (CMS) will begin mailing new cards by April 2018.
+Cards will have a new number (called the Medicare Beneficiary Identifier (MBI)), to protect consumers from identity theft/fraud.
+Centers for Medicare and Medicaid Services (CMS) will begin mailing cards by April 2018.

 If the member has moved since the first time the card was received, it’s a good idea to contact Medicare to verify they have a current address on file (otherwise, the new card may not arrive).
 To update/verify, members can either call Social Security at 1-800-772-1213 or go online at www.ssa.gov/myaccount.